 A top-load washer usually has a ceramic drum, and it fills up with more water.
 An agitator moves the clothing around the drum to get the clothes clean.

-It depends.
 There are benefits and drawbacks to both types.
 A front-load washer uses less water and tends to be gentler on fabrics.
 However, front-loaders can be more expensive than they’re top-load counterparts, and a front-loader also requires more bending over.

 A big mistake some people make when choosing a washer is opting for an overly cheap machine and compromising on features that make their life easier.
 Reliability, value, and compatibility are paramount.
 But, it’s also important that you don’t buy a washer that makes you hate laundry day even more because it doesn’t do what you need it to.
 If you need to wash your kid’s uniform separately from your clothes, shell out the extra cash for a dual wash machine.
 If you need a large machine, pay the extra cash for a larger capacity washer.
 You’ll be happy you did come laundry day.